insideout10/wordlift-docs/docs/edit-entity.rst

 Edit Entity
 ========
 **WordLift** uses `entities <key-concepts.html#entity>`_ to annotate and organize blog posts and pages.
-All entities can be edited using the `WordLift Edit Post widget <analysis.html#wordLift-edit-post-widget>`_ or from the **Edit Entity Page**.
+All entities can be edited using the `WordLift Edit Post widget <analysis.html#wordLift-edit-post-widget>`_ or from the **Entity Page** itself.
 To access all entities or add a new entity click on the **Vocabolary** icon on the dashboard menu.

 .. image:: /images/wordlift-edit-entity-vocabulary.png